Malagel/MangaPrintingTool/README.md

 ## How to use it?

-I'm assuming you already have downloaded the latest version and unzipped it somewhere, now you have many folders and a 'script.exe'.
-I'm going to explain the folders later in the "steps to create your cover", since they are primarily used for cover creation.
-Now, let's dive into how to create your book or manga:
+I'm assuming you already have downloaded the latest version and unzipped it somewhere, now you have many folders and a 'script.exe'.Let's dive into how to create your book or manga:

 ### **Steps to create your manga or book**

 1. You will first need to gather the pages, they need to be in '.jpg' or 'png' format, also they can be inside a '.cbz' or '.zip' or even a '.pdf', the program will extract it for you.
 You **need** and I repeat, you **NEED** to have a backup of your files, since they **will get modified** in the process and you won't be able to recover their original state.

 2. After you get your files and copy it to another folder as a backup, you need to put them inside the 'input' folder of where you extracted the tool.
-You don't need to organize the pages yourself, the program will do it for you and if it finds a problem doing so it will tell you.

 3. Double click 'script.exe' and a command line tool will appear, where you will be prompted for many *things* that I'm going to cover (there is a not so small chance that windows defender blocks the program, because it modifies and renames images, which can mistakenly flag it as malware.
 If this happens to you, click 'More Information' and then 'Run Anyway').